-The Transactions Summary page is the first page you see when you go to the Transactions section.
-Let's walkthrough the various parts of this page.
+The Transactions page is the first page you see when you go to the Transactions section.
+Let's walk through the various parts of this page.

 1. At the very top, you'll see the number of transactions displayed in the rows beneath.

-2. You can filter the table of transactions by the Transaction Status (Successful, Failed, or Abandoned), the channel (Card, Bank, or POS) as well as by Date Period.
+3. You can filter the table of transactions by the Transaction Status (Successful, Failed, or Abandoned), the channel (Card, Bank, USSD or QR) as well as by Date Period.

-3. You can quickly search for a specific transaction using the transaction reference number
+4. You can quickly search for a specific transaction using the transaction reference number.

 - the Transaction Status